 Students will participate in a comprehensive orientation prior to departure.
 Additional orientation will take place upon arrival in Finland.

 The focus of this course is on how deviance and criminality are embedded in the larger socio-political economy, as well as a reflection of it.
 The course will be divided into three parts.
 Part one will explore the social construction of reality, with specific focus on how crime is conceptualized, what myths are created regarding crime and criminals, and the role of government and media in constructing crime myths.
-Part two will explore the response to crime, with specific focus on corrections in Estonia, Finland and the United States.
-Part three will provide a practical component, with guest speakers (including criminal justice practitioners, former inmates, and other experts), videos, and tours of prisons in Estonia and Finland.
+Part two will explore the response to crime, with specific focus on corrections in Finland, Russia and the United States.
+Part three will provide a practical component, with guest speakers (including criminal justice practitioners, former inmates, and other experts), videos, and tours of prisons in Russia and Finland.